ASPPIBRA-DAO/ASPPIBRA-DAO/PLANOS E PARCERIAS.md

 ## We have 5 exclusive Partnership options available to our users and associates:

-### Seed  🌱

-- Royalties: 100 %
-- Interest: 20 % per year
-- Contract: 60 months.
-- Total contract value: BRL 5.040,00
-- Total amount of royalties: BRL 5.040,00

-### Bronze  🥉

-- Royalties: 150 %
-- Interest: 21,4 % per year
-- Contract: 84 months.
-- Total value of the contract: BRL 35.000,00
-- Total amount of royalties: BRL 52.500,00

-### Silver  🥈

-- Royalties: 250 %
-- Interest: 25% per year
-- Contract: 108 months.
-- Total value of the contract: BRL 70.000,00
-- Total amount of royalties: BRL 245.000,00

-### Gold  🥇

-- Royalties: 350 %
-- Initial monthly fee: From BRL 2,500.00
-- Interest: 30% per annum
-- Contract: 5 years
-- Total value of the contract: BRL 150,000.00
-- Total amount of royalties: BRL 45,000.00
-- Bonus: 50% of the fees charged for services and consultations through the application.

-### Diamond  💎

-- Royalties: 500%
-- Initial monthly fee: From BRL 5,000.00
-- Interest: 33.3% per year
-- Contract: 6 years
-- Total value of the contract: BRL 360,000.00
-- Total amount of royalties: BRL 119,880.00
-- Bonus: 50% of the fees charged for services and consultations through the application.
+### Seed Modality:  🌱
+Royalties: 99.6%
+Monthly Interest: 1.66%
+Annual Interest: 19.92%
+Contract Duration: 60 months
+Total Amount of Royalties: 99.6% of the Total Contract Value Total Amount of Monthly Interest: 1.66% of the Total Contract Value for each month Total Amount of Annual Interest: 19.92% of the Total Contract Value for each year

+### Bronze Modality:  🥉
+Royalties: 249.6%
+Monthly Interest: 2.6%
+Annual Interest: 31.2%
+Contract Duration: 96 months
+Total Amount of Royalties: 249.6% of the Total Contract Value Total Amount of Monthly Interest: 2.6% of the Total Contract Value for each month Total Amount of Annual Interest: 31.2% of the Total Contract Value for each year

+### Silver Modality:  🥈
+Royalties: 349.8%
+Monthly Interest: 2.65%
+Annual Interest: 31.8%
+Contract Duration: 132 months
+Total Amount of Royalties: 349.8% of the Total Contract Value Total Amount of Monthly Interest: 2.65% of the Total Contract Value for each month Total Amount of Annual Interest: 31.8% of the Total Contract Value for each year

+### Gold Modality:  🥇
+Royalties: 448.56%
+Monthly Interest: 2.67%
+Annual Interest: 32.04%
+Contract Duration: 168 months
+Total Amount of Royalties: 448.56% of the Total Contract Value Total Amount of Monthly Interest: 2.67% of the Total Contract Value for each month Total Amount of Annual Interest: 32.04% of the Total Contract Value for each year

+### Diamond Modality:  💎
+Royalties: 599.93%
+Monthly Interest: 2.94%
+Annual Interest: 35.29%
+Contract Duration: 204 months
+Total Amount of Royalties: 599.93% of the Total Contract Value Total Amount of Monthly Interest: 2.94% of the Total Contract Value for each month Total Amount of Annual Interest: 35.29% of the Total Contract Value for each year

 **Observation:**